colinhacks/zod/README.md

 const Teacher = BaseTeacher.merge(HasId);
 ```

 The benefit of using this shorthand is that the returned value is a new object schema (`ZodObject`), instead of a generic `ZodIntersection` instance.
-This was, you're able to fluently chain together many `.merge` calls:
+This way, you're able to fluently chain together many `.merge` calls:

 ```ts
 // chaining mixins